Disclaimer: I still don't own Star Wars or KotOR. Dang. Any references to KotOR do not belong to me.

 That caused him to meet some restrictions.
 For the time being, he had been able to rely on the cloak of invisibility generated by his stealth field generator.

 The Lieutenant very well knew that covered by the field he would not be able to do what possibly was required.
-The stealth field was out of question.
+The stealth field was out of the question.

-He had supported the weapon against the platform and on the bipod, and aligned it so that the barrel pointed to the direction where the escape pod had crashed days before.
+He had supported the weapon against the platform and on the bipod and aligned it so that the barrel pointed to the direction where the escape pod had crashed days before.
 The long and powerful rifle itself was a hybrid of Republic and ancient Star Forge technology.
 It was more than accurate enough for his purposes.
-So accurate that when using the semi-automatic mode, it hit a target that was located five hundred meters away and same size as the human eye.
+So precise that when using the semi-automatic mode, it hit a target that was located five hundred meters away and the same size as the human eye.
 Always.

 He repeated the action plan in his head.